 Breast implant surgery starts with your surgeon making an incision (cut).
 Your surgeon will discuss with you the exact location of the incision before the procedure.
 It will depend on the shape and size of your breasts and where you would like the scars to be.

-There are three different types of incision, which are located in different places:
+There are different types of incision located in different places: